bagder/docs/curl-vs-wget.md

 - Wget can be typed in using only the left hand on a qwerty keyboard!

 ## Additional Stuff

+In recent years, **wget2** is the worked-on to-become replacement for wget.

 Some have argued that I should compare uploading capabilities with [wput](http://wput.sourceforge.net), but that's a separate tool/project and I